questions-answers/community/README.md

 * Email notifications after question answered ([Planned for release](https://github.com/questions-answers/community/issues/7)),
 * Mentions ([Planned for release](https://github.com/questions-answers/community/issues/11)),
 * Watching space/questions for new questions/answers,
-* Displaying who voted on question/answer,
+* Displaying who voted on question/answer
-* Questions admin role

 There are also more minor features that will be added to the application in between these bigger ones.